 The 5-test HiSET (High School Equivalency Test) is offered in both a computer-based and a paper-and-pencil format, while the 4-test GED needs to be done entirely on a computer in most states.

 There are exceptions, however.
-New Jersey, for example, requires test-takers to take all available options in a computer-based format.
+New Jersey and West Virginia, for example, require test-takers to take all available options in a computer-based format.

-Results of passing the GED test and HiSET test
+Results of Passing the GED or HiSET Test

 Both exams, when taken successfully, lead to your state’s HSE (high school equivalency) diploma, a credential that qualifies you to attend credit-bearing college courses and will surely bring about far better employment opportunities.